 The Company's principal mineral property interest, until July 17, 2018, was a nickel joint venture, in the Ban Phuc Project Area located 160 km west of Hanoi in Son La Province, in northwestern Vietnam.
 Development of the project completed in 2012, with commercial production commencing November 1, 2013.
-Mining and processing operations were suspended in September 2016 when operations transitioned to care and maintenance.
-After a thorough strategic review process, the Company announced the sale of the Ban Phuc Nickel Mine on July 17, 2018 after approval by the Company's shareholders, which allowed for an orderly exit from Vietnam.
+Mining and processing operations were suspended in September 2016 and the operations were sold in 2018, after approval by the Company's shareholders, allowing for an orderly exit from Vietnam.